About this listing

 Welcome to our home!
 Our flat is centrally located in the quiet residential neighbourhood of Lucrepata, which borders San Blas and is a short 10 minute walk to the Plaza de Armas.
 PLEASE READ OUR ENTIRE LISTING BEFORE MAKING AN INQUIRY :)

 1) Please send me a message (Contact Host) BEFORE sending a "requesting to book" to ensure we can accommodate you.

-2) Please include in your message your expected ARRIVAL TIME and DEPARTURE TIME (i.e. Will you be going on a trek?).
+2) Please include in your message your expected ARRIVAL TIME and DEPARTURE TIME.
 We want to make sure our schedule works with yours!
 Unfortunately we can't accept bookings from those that need to depart before 6:30am.

 3) Please ensure that you have a PROFILE with photo and description.
 In true airbnb style, we like to know a bit about who will be staying with us :)

 4) Please don't send a request for dates that are marked as blocked.
 These dates are not available unfortunately.

 5) Unfortunately we can't accept bookings that are more than 2 months in advance.
 We travel a lot and we want to make sure we can accommodate your request.

 Our spacious apartment is on the 2nd floor of a family-owned apartment building - away from the main street which can be a welcome relief from the Cusco madness.
 We've lived street-side before and we're very happy to be living away from the chaos.

 This is our home not a hostel or hotel and we only have 1 GUEST ROOM (with a double bed).
 So unlike at guesthouses, hotels and hostels, there isn't anyone else coming and going.
 Just you :)